Public Courses – Fall 2025

 Registering for classes:

-If you have an account in Populi you will be able to register for your preferred course starting from November 18, and you do not need to fill out the Public Student application form linked to from this page.
-You could also you can email the AOP office at ordination@aleph.org to request registration or with questions.
+If you already have an account in the AOP’s Populi system you will be able to register for your preferred course/s starting from May 15, and you do not need to fill out the Public Student application form linked to from this page.
+You could also email the AOP office at ordination@aleph.org to request registration or with questions.

 Otherwise, please register according to the instructions on the right or below.